 To date, four studies have been published in collaboration with Benjamin Johnson.
 The first, a replication of Leavitt and Christenfeld’s 2011 study, found that, contrary to their conclusions, spoilers do impact enjoyment and transportation.
 This study appeared in Communication Research.
 The second examined how specific personality traits (need for cognition, need for affect, and fiction reading frequency) moderate the relationship between spoilers and enjoyment.
 This article was published in Psychology of Popular Media Culture.The third study examined the relationship between spoilers and the enjoyment of television and film, and the role played by processing fluency, involvement, need for affect, and need for cognition in this relationship. “(Don’t) Tell me how it ends: Spoilers, enjoyment, and involvement in television and film” appeared in Media Psychology.
 The fourth study, co-authored with Benjamin Johnson and Allison Eden, looks into the impact of the size and placement of spoilers on the enjoyment of horror films.
-This study is currently in press with Journal of Media Psychology.
+This study was published in 2020 with Journal of Media Psychology.

-In 2019, I presented the latest research on spoilers, reactance, and self-protection, carried out with Morgan Ellithorpe from Michigan State University and Sarah Brookes from SUNY Geneseo at the International Communication Association conference in Washington, DC.
-This study is currently under review.
-The findings from a follow-up study into the role played by the nature of the ending in the relationship between spoilers and enjoyment was presented at the 2022 ICA conference.
-This study is under review as well.
+In 2019, I presented the latest research on the use of spoilers as self-protection, carried out with Morgan Ellithorpe from the University of Delaware and Sarah Brookes from SUNY Geneseo at the International Communication Association conference in Washington, DC.
+This study was published in the international Journal of Communication in 2024.

 In 2020, I collaborated with Benjamin Johnson, Allison Eden, Sara Grady, Kevin Kryston, and Ezgi Ulusoy, to examine the role played by self-control and perceived emotional and affective challenge in people’s tendency to select spoilers.
 This research was presented at the 2020 convention of the ICA and received a top paper award from the Social Cognition and Communication division at the 2020 NCA conference.
 The paper was published in the Journal of Broadcasting and Electronic Media.